icecube/dnn_reco/docs/source/pages/bootcamp/01_bootcamp_train.rst

     Therefore you can easily swap out modules and create custom ones.
     We have briefly touched the option to create your own neural network architecture here as well as the option to add custom loss functions.
-    More information on the exchangable modules is provided in :ref:`Code Documentation`.
+    More information on the exchangeable modules is provided in :ref:`Code Documentation`.